 2. Cayenne pepper

-Parsley contains rutin, which is a very powerful organic compound that directly affects capillary strength.
-In addition, the high levels of vitamin C help to increase collagen and repair damaged blood vessels.
-I’m certainly not suggesting sitting down and eating a parsley bunch, but try incorporating it in more of your meals for extra flavor and extra benefits for your veins.
+I’m certainly not suggesting sitting down and eating a parsley bunch, but try incorporating it in more of your meals or smoothies for extra flavor and benefits for your veins.

-The seeds of grapes are small, but packed full of flavonoids, linoleic acid, and vitamin E. The makeup of grape seeds can help prevent free radical damage to the blood vessels, as well as boost collagen to improve elasticity of the cell walls.
-Grape seed oil is a great moisturizer, and can be apply directly to veins to relieve inflammation and pain.
+The seeds of grapes are small but packed full of flavonoids, linoleic acid, and vitamin E [source].
+The antioxidant potency of grape seeds can help prevent free radical damage to the blood vessels, reduce leg swelling [source], improve vascular tone [source], and boost collagen to improve the elasticity of cell walls.

 9. Move your body